 Once a pilot has undergone their advanced training, they will be assessed to earn their type rating.
-Should they pass, they will then be eligible for operational service and will be posted to either Atlantic Wing or Pacific Wing, where they will be lead by their LCDR and CDR.
+Should they pass, they will then be eligible for operational service and will be posted to either Transport or Operations, where they will be lead by their LCDR and CDR.

 When a pilot is with their operational group, and when they are not deployed, they will have a series of inter-wing competitions and other training missions to complete.
 These are all optional for participation, but, as they say, the more you put in, the more you get out!

-Pilots will always have the opportunity to progress into roles of responsibility as they become available, as promotion to LCDR and onwards is by merit and competitive selection.
+Pilots will always have the opportunity to progress into roles of responsibility as they become available, as promotion to ENS and onwards is by merit and competitive selection.

-Perhaps the most interesting bit of USCG is our operations.
+Perhaps the most interesting part of USCG is our operations.
 See how we help the world!